Joseph Archer Crowe: Family

 Crowe married Asta von Barby (c.1841-1908), daughter of Baron Gustav von Barby and Eveline von Ribbentrop, in Gotha, Germany, 11 April 1861.
 They had three sons, including Sir Eyre Crowe and four daughters.

 Death

 He died at Schloss Gamburg in Franconia on 6 September 1896.

+Biography

+A recent book in italian is the first to study him: Valentina Conticelli, Joseph Archer Crowe storico dell'arte (1825-1896), Edizioni Palumbi, Teramo 2023.